QATAR FAST FACTS

 In 2022, Qatar is said to host the FIFA World Cup making them the first Arab nation to do so.

-Wi-Fi Availability: Access to Wi-Fi and internet in Qatar is becoming more widespread.
+Connectivity: Access to Wi-Fi and internet in Qatar is becoming more widespread.
 However, access to the internet is still heavily filtered.
 There is a new project currently pegged to improve access to wireless internet, especially in public areas.
+Another connectivity option when you travel to Qatar is to buy a local SIM card.
+Since it is one of the wealthier nations in the Arab region, the cost of connectivity can be quite expensive (just like in Dubai or Saudi Arabia).
+A local SIM card is the most affordable way to connect and there are two mobile networks to choose from: Vodafone and Ooredoo.

-Airport/s: Hamad International Airport in Doha is the main international airport in Qatar.
+International Airport/s: Hamad International Airport in Doha is the main international airport in Qatar.
+There are a few other airports in Qatar that cater to international flights such as Doha Old Airport and Emiri Terminal.

 Visa Required: All tourists who wish to enter Qatar must hold a visa.
 Other citizens also require visa upon arrival.
 The visa fees also vary from one country to another.